tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 3.2 Identify the Information Elements (non-normative)

-**Purpose:** Determine which fields (mapped to vocabulary terms like Darwin Core terms) are in the data and are relevant to your use case.
+**Purpose:** Determine which fields (mapped to vocabulary terms such as Darwin Core terms) are in the data and are relevant to your use case.

-Now let us consider in a little more detail what fields are present in the data that is to be evaluated and how we can map those fields onto terms in vocabularies like Darwin Core.
-In the Fitness for Use Framework, input fields or terms for a Test are generalized as `Information Elements`
+In the Fitness for Use Framework, input fields or terms for a Test are generalized as `Information Elements`.

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
-We may understand these well at the start, or as we consider data in the wild and start defining and implementing tests, we will very likely need to come back and refine this list.
+We may understand these well at the start, but as we work with real data and implement tests, we will very likely need to refine this list.

 * A valid taxonomic name:
   * dwc:scientificName